fvizpal/aptbuy/README.md

 - Get email updates directly into your inbox about low prices and stock changes

 ## Contributing:
-If you would like to contribute to mess-relay-app, you can follow these steps:
+If you would like to contribute to AptBuy, you can follow these steps:

 * Fork the repository
 * Create a new branch: git checkout -b new-feature